openedx/openedx-test-course/README.rst

 OLX Editing
 ===========

-If you are experienced with editing raw OLX, then you can make changes directly in this repository.
-Before opening a pull request, please test out your changes by building the ``.tar.gz`` archives, importing them into an Open edX Studio (as described above), and ensuring the course still works as expected, both in Studio and in LMS.
+If you are experienced with editing raw OLX, then you can make changes directly to the XML and asset files this repository.
+Before opening a pull request, please:

+* Run ``make dist``, which will generate the ``dist/*.tar.gz`` archives.
+Include these changes in your commit.
+* Import the updated ``dist/*.tar.gz`` archives into an Open edX Studio (as described above) and ensure the test course still works as expected, both in Studio and LMS.

 Studio Editing
 ==============

-Once you've built the ``.tar.gz`` archives and importing them into an Open edX instance (as described above), you can edit the course and its libraries in Studio.
-Make sure to publish any changes you make and test them out in LMS.
+Once you've imported the test course and libraries into an Open edX instance (as described above), you can edit the course and its libraries in Studio.
+Make sure to Publish any changes you make from Studio so that you can test them out in LMS.

 When you're ready to contribute the changes back into this repository, simply:

-1. Export the course and any library you changed.
+1. Export the course and any libraries you changed.
-2. Move to exported `.tar.gz` archives into this repository and name them to match the folders.
-For example, the course archive should be named ``test-course.tar.gz``, and the problem bank archive should be named ``test-problem-bank.tar.gz``.
+2. Move to exported ``.tar.gz`` archives into this repository's ``dist/`` folder, and name them to match the top-level OLX folders.
+For example, the course archive should be named ``dist/test-course.tar.gz``, and the problem bank archive should be named ``dist/test-problem-bank.tar.gz``.
-3. Run ``make untar``, which will unpack the archives into your local repository.
+3. Run ``make unpack``, which will unpack the archives into OLX.
-4. Review your changes using ``git diff``.
+4. Review your OLX changes using ``git diff``.
 5. Commit your changes and open a pull request.

 Tag @openedx/openedx-test-course-maintainers in all pull requests.
 We'll do our best to take a look!
 All pull requests should pass the GitHub Actions suite, which ensures that the course and libraries can be imported into a freshly-provisioned Tutor instance.